Thomas Cavendish: Roanoke Colony

 In the 1580s, Cavendish looked for advancement under the patronage of Walter Raleigh.
 Raleigh and the Earl of Pembroke helped Cavendish to become a member of parliament representing the borough of Shaftesbury in 1584.
 In turn, he supported Raleigh's efforts to assume Humphrey Gilbert's contract to colonize America.
 Cavendish also studied navigation under the direction of Thomas Harriot at Raleigh's Durham House in Westminster.

 In 1585, Cavendish was appointed second-in-command to Richard Grenville on an expedition to establish Roanoke Colony in Virginia.
 He invested in the purchase and provisioning of the fleet that left Plymouth on 9 April 1585.
 The ships were scattered by a fierce storm but Cavendish's ship, Elizabeth, survived and reached the rendezvous point in Puerto Rico.
 Grenville was impressed with the navigational skills displayed by Cavendish on his first voyage.

 Grenville and Cavendish spent several weeks in the Caribbean gathering supplies for the new colony.
-They were able to purchase supplies from the Spanish and Hispaniola and also seized two Spanish ships that they encountered along the way.
-In late June they reached the Outer Banks in present day North Carolina where the Roanoke colony was established.
+They were able to purchase supplies from the Spanish on Hispaniola and also seized two Spanish ships that they encountered along the way.
+In late June they reached the Outer Banks in present-day North Carolina, where the Roanoke colony was established.

 Cavendish returned to England in August aboard the Tyger without profit from his investments but he did gain important experience and several close friends.

 First voyage: a successful westbound circumnavigation

-By July 1586 Spain and England were in a war which would culminate with the Spanish Armada and its threatened invasion of England in 1588.
+By July 1586, Spain and England had become embroiled in the Anglo–Spanish War, which would culminate with the Spanish Armada and its threatened invasion of England in 1588.
 Cavendish determined to follow Sir Francis Drake by raiding the Spanish ports and ships in the Pacific and circumnavigating the globe.
-After getting permission for his proposed raids, Cavendish built a 120-ton sailing ship, with eighteen cannons, named the Desire.
-He was joined by the sixty ton, ten gun, ship Content, and the forty ton ship Hugh Gallant.
+After getting permission for his proposed raids, Cavendish built a 120-ton sailing ship with eighteen cannons, named the Desire.
+He was joined by the sixty-ton, ten-gun ship Content and the forty-ton ship Hugh Gallant.